tanyasmirnova/RUCLSM/README.md

   - tranf - compoutes transpiration function.
   - vilka - this subroutine finds the solution of energy budget at the surface from the pre-computed table of saturated water vapor mixing ratio and estimated surface              temperature.
   - soilvegin - this subroutine computes effective land and soil parameters in the grid cell from the weighted contribution of soil and land categories represented in              the grid cell.
-  - sice - this subroutine is called for sea ice without accumulated snow on its surface. it solves heat diffusion inside ice and energy budget at the surface of ice.
-It           computes skin temperature and temerature inside sea ice.
+  - sice - this subroutine is called for sea ice without accumulated snow on its surface.
+     - it solves heat diffusion inside ice and energy budget at the surface of ice, computes skin temperature and temerature inside sea ice.
   - snowseaice - this subroutine is called for sea ice with accumulated snow on its surface.
-It solves energy budget on the snow interface with atmosphere and snow                 interface with ice.
-It calculates skin temperature, snow and ice temperatures, snow depth and snow melt.
+     - It solves energy budget on the snow interface with atmosphere and snow interface with ice, calculates skin temperature, snow and ice temperatures, snow depth and snow melt.